stennety/mywebsite/_posts/2020-06-21-why-do-people-believe-in-conspiracy-theories.md

 ---
 categories: thinking
+title: Why Do People Believe In Conspiracy Theories?
 ---

 Following the [hierarchy of evidence](https://en.wikipedia.org/wiki/Hierarchy_of_evidence), the sections here are organized from the strongest to the weakest evidence: '